America needs a vision for space.

 The microeconomic analysis of a sustainable human presence in space will offer critical insights that can then be aggregated into a projection of what the long-term macroeconomic costs and benefits of achieving Frontier Dominance will be for the sponsoring nation-state(s) at home on Earth.
 It is there we turn next.

 Microeconomics tells us that living in space will be very expensive and the high cost of living implies very high salaries.
 The high cost of transportation implies long-term contracts.
-Working and living in space will not be easy, the conditions likely very Spartan (I don’t buy the business case for luxury hotels).
+Working and living in space will not be easy, the conditions simple (I don’t buy the business case for luxury hotels).
 And yet, people will want these jobs and will want this experience.